thought-machine/please/docs/codelabs/plz_query.md

 Total time: 40ms real, 0s compute.
 ```

 As you can see, we excluded the test from earlier so `plz test` didn't run it.
-We can also exclude this in the query:
+We can also exclude this on the test
+command:
 ```
-$ plz query revdeps --exclude //src/greetings:greetings_test --level=-1 //third_party/go:_assert-assert#download | plz test -
+$ plz query revdeps --level=-1 //third_party/go:_assert-assert#download | plz test --exclude //src/greetings:greetings_test -
 0 test targets and 0 tests run; 0 passed.
 Total time: 40ms real, 0s compute.
 ```

 ### Including based on label

 Targets can be labeled in Please.
-Most of the built in rules apply some basic labels.
-The language rules apply language
+Most of the built in rules apply some basic labels e.g. the go rules apply the `go`
-labels e.g. the go rules apply the `go` label to their targets.
-These can be very usful to run all tests for a given
+label to their targets.
+These can be very useful to run all tests for a given language:
-language:

 ```
 $ plz build --include go --exclude //third_party/go/...